Interlace Polynomials for Multimatroids and Delta-Matroids: Graph Polynomials

-Finally, a consequence of the proof of \cite[Theorem~4.4]{bouchet1987} is that if $M$ is a binary matroid, then $M = \mathcal{M}_G$ for some bipartite graph $G$ (hence $G$ has no loops).
+Finally, a consequence of the proof of \cite[Theorem~4.4]{bouchet1987} is that if $M$ is a binary matroid, then $M = \mathcal{M}_G*X$ for some bipartite graph $G$ (hence $G$ has no loops) with color classes $X$ and $V\setminus X$.
 Conversely, if $G$ is a bipartite graph with color classes $X$ and $V\setminus X$, then $M_G*X$ is a binary matroid (and also $M_G*(V\setminus X)$).
-Hence we obtain the following consequence of Theorem~\ref{thm:tutte_as_interlacep}.
-It is essentially shown in \cite[Theorem~3]{Aigner200411}.
+Hence we obtain the following consequence of Corollary~\ref{cor:tutte_as_interlacep}, which is essentially shown in \cite[Theorem~3]{Aigner200411}.